What is TB and how is it transmitted?

 - no visible lesions (NVL).

-If there are visible or atypical lesions in the carcase, then samples of the lesioned tissue are selected for TB laboratory culture to identify the strain of M. bovis.
+If there are visible or atypical lesions in the carcase, then samples of the lesioned tissue are selected for PCR testing and (if necessary) bacteriological culture to identify the strain of M. bovis.
 If no visible lesions are found, then a mixed sample of lymph nodes taken from the thoracic and head lymph nodes (“NVL pool”) are submitted instead.
 More information about the PME process can be found on APHA’s science blog.

 For high specificity antibody tests the lesion rate is about 74% of test-positives and for high sensitivity tests, it’s about 48% of test-positives.
 See APHA post mortem examination information for TB seropositive camelids compulsorily slaughtered from 2014 to 2020.

-Samples are cultured from post mortem tissues from a new TB breakdown in order to identify the particular strain of M. bovis where possible, to aid infection tracing.
-Subsequent test-positive camelids removed during the same ongoing breakdown may not be cultured as this information has already been collected.
+In a new TB breakdown, samples collected from post-mortem tissues are PCR tested and (if necessary) subjected to bacteriological culture to identify the particular strain of M. bovis where possible, to aid infection tracing.
+Subsequent test-positive camelids removed during the same ongoing breakdown may not be PCR tested and/or cultured as this information has already been collected.